spencerlievens/prova/docs/design/block_format.md

 ## Value Divisibility Changes

 The smallest unit of value on the RMG chain is called an **Atom**.
-Whereas in Bitcoin, 1 BTC = 1e8 Satoshi, in the RMG system, 1 RMG (1 gold gram) = 1e6 atoms.
+Whereas in Bitcoin, 1 BTC = 1e8 satoshi, in the RMG system, 1 RMG (1 gold gram) = 1e6 atoms.